Benonardo/wayland-png-viewer/README.md

 The filepath is the only command line argument.

-It has inbuilt pixel-perfect scaling, so there might be a lot of padding with excentric aspect ratios.
-For an experimental solution using the Wayland viewporter, see the `viewporter` branch.
+It has inbuilt pixel-perfect scaling, so there might be a lot of padding with excentric aspect ratios and downscaling is not supported.
+For an experimental solution using the Wayland viewporter, see the (possibly outdated) `viewporter` branch.